GodPepe7/Attendance-Manager/README.md

 - Mapping ORM to Vanilla Python Classes has barely any documentation
 - Lazy Loading
+- Putting Authorization in domain instead of letting db handle it

 TODO:

-- Lecture Management
+~~- Lecture Management~~
+~~- Attendance Management~~

+- Attendance logging with QR Code or Password
 - Course Management
-- Attendance Management
-- Attendance logging with QR Code or Password
 - Frontend
 - Tests
 - DI